-Services that are covered for you What you must pay when you get these services Inpatient Psychiatric Facility Prior authorization is required for inpatient mental health care.
-Inpatient stay: Covered services received in a hospital or SNF during When your inpatient stay is not a non-covered inpatient stay covered, the approved services received will continue to be covered If you have exhausted your inpatient benefits or if the inpatient stay is not as described throughout this benefit reasonable and necessary, we will not cover your inpatient stay.
-However, chart. in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: Physician services Diagnostic tests (like lab tests) • X-ray, radium, and isotope therapy including technician materials and services Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations • Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required condition
+Prior authorization is required for inpatient mental health care.

+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
+Covered services include, but are not limited to:

+- Physician services - Diagnostic tests (like lab tests) - X-ray, radium, and isotope therapy including technician materials and services - Surgical dressings - Splints, casts and other devices used to reduce fractures and dislocations - Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy